back to top

 Objectives of the Programme back to top

-The main objectives of the Programme, which was launched in March 2009, are to:
+The main objectives of the Programme are to:

-- support trade-related teaching by providing WTO support for the development and delivery of courses on trade policy and WTO-related matters in academic institutions
+- provide teaching support for the development and delivery of courses on trade policy and WTO-related matters in academic institutions

-- foster further research in trade-related matters and highlight the policy relevance of existing research — universities awarded the Chairs are expected to cooperate with other institutions in the Programme, through joint research, shared lecturing arrangements and student/academic exchanges
+- foster further research in trade-related matters and highlight the policy relevance of existing research — universities awarded a WTO Chair are expected to cooperate their counterparts in the Programme through joint research, shared lecturing arrangements and student/academic exchanges

-- encourage and extend outreach/communication — universities awarded the WTO Chairs are expected to organize public activities aimed at disseminating research and promoting discussion regarding international trade and trade cooperation.
+- encourage outreach/communication — universities awarded a WTO Chair are expected to organize public activities aimed at disseminating research and promoting discussion regarding international trade and trade co-operation.

 Advisory Board back to top